Yidan-Zhu/2d_Gaussian_app---copy18/README.md

 The theta and rho widgets have a jumping issue that hasn’t been corrected.

-This is due to the python language - after copying a list to a new list, changes on the new list will simultaneously change the previous list in python.
+The problem is - in python, after copying a list to a new list, changes on the new list will simultaneously change the previous list.